stef-cruz/open_rent/README.md

 #### Log in

-Users can log in to the app by typing their combination of username and password, which is validated by the Flask app and will throw an error in case of unmatch.
+Users can log in to the app by typing their combination of username and password, which is validated by the Flask app and will throw an error if they unmatch.
 All passwords are hashed.
 Users can create an account by  clicking on "sign up here".

 <img src="https://github.com/stefcruz/ci_milestone3/blob/master/app/static/images/readme_md/log-in.png" width="400">

 #### Sign up

 The sign up is a simple solution where only username and password is required.
-The password is verified twice to ensure they match before signing user in and writing to the database.
+The password is verified twice to ensure they match before signing the user in and writing to the database.

 <img src="https://github.com/stefcruz/ci_milestone3/blob/master/app/static/images/readme_md/sign-up.png" width="400">

 #### Profile page

-The profile page uses the Materialize accordion, which is collasped when the user first land on this page.
+The profile page uses the Materialize accordion, which is collapsed when the user first lands on this page.
 The sections expand when clicking and reveal the user's details, tenancies uploaded and the option to delete the profile under the privacy heading.

 Accordion collapsed:
 <img src="https://github.com/stefcruz/ci_milestone3/blob/master/app/static/images/readme_md/profile-desktop.png" width="400">